South American nations at the FIFA World Cup: 1958–1962: Brazilian domination, 1962 FIFA World Cup in Chile

 Three South American nations – Argentina, Paraguay and Brazil – participated in the 1958 World Cup.
 Argentina appeared for the first time since 1934, while this would be Paraguay's last finals appearance until 1986.
+Both fell in the group stage, Argentina after a lopsided 1–6 defeat to Czechoslovakia dubbed the "Disaster of Sweden", and Paraguay once they were unable to finish an upset of Yugoslavia that ended in a 3–3 draw.
 The tournament was won by Brazil, who beat Sweden 5–2 in the final to obtain their first title.
 To date, this marks the only occasion that a World Cup staged in Europe was not won by a European team.
 This final also bears many records in World Cup history.
 Pelé became the youngest player to play at a World Cup finals, the youngest scorer in a World Cup final and the youngest player to win a World Cup winners' medal.
-The team of the tournament voted by journalists consisted of five Brazil players:
+The team of the tournament voted by journalists had five Brazil players.

 The 1962 World Cup was held in Chile and was the third World Cup held in South America.
 Five South American nations participated.
 The tournament was again won by Brazil, who claimed their second title after defeating Czechoslovakia 3–1 in the final, becoming the second team to successfully defend its World title, since Italy achieved the same feat in 1938.
-Hosts Chile beat Yugoslavia 1–0 to finish the tournament in third place.
+Hosts Chile, after losing the semifinal to Brazil, beat Yugoslavia 1–0 to finish the tournament in third place.

 1966: Search for the guilty

 At the 1966 World Cup, four South American nations participated.
+Defending champions Brazil underwhelmed, winning only their first game and being eliminated in the group stage.
+Chile also fell early, having only scored one point in a draw with Yugoslavia.

-Argentina and Uruguay lost in the quarter-final, while Brazil and Chile were eliminated after the group stage.
-During that controversial game (for more details see Argentina and England football rivalry), Argentina's Antonio Rattín became the first player to be sent off in a senior international football match at Wembley Stadium.
-Rattín at first refused to leave the field and eventually had to be escorted by several policemen.
-After 30 minutes, England scored the only goal of the match.
-This game is known as el robo del siglo (the robbery of the century) in Argentina.
+Argentina and Uruguay lost in the quarter-final, the latter in a lopsided 4–0 defeat to West Germany, and the former in a controversial match with hosts England, that sparked the Argentina and England football rivalry and is known as el robo del siglo (the robbery of the century) in Argentina, given the Argentinians claimed the winning goal by Geoff Hurst was offisde, and captain Antonio Rattín was sent off, at first refusing to leave the field, only doing so eventually escorted by several policemen.
 It is one of the worst championship by results for the South American nations.

 South American protesters claimed that England, as hosts, had rigged the entire tournament with the help of West Germany.
 They particularly complained about the referees.
 English officials refereed most of Brazil's games.
 The England–Argentina match was refereed by a German; it was a bad-tempered match and the England manager, Alf Ramsay, described the Argentines afterwards as "animals".
 Meanwhile, the West Germany–Uruguay match had an English referee who sent off two Uruguayans after a handball by Karl-Heinz Schnellinger was disregarded by the English referee.